How is Small Claims Court handling cases during COVID-19?

 Filing court forms and documents

 You're encouraged to use the Small Claims Court online e-filing service to start a case.
 There's a guide to help you through the process.
-If you have a fee waiver, or want to apply for one because you cannot afford court fees, file your claim through the court's Submissions Online portal, not the e-filing service.
+If you have a fee waiver, or want to apply for one because you cannot afford court fees, your claim through the court's Submissions Online portal, not the e-filing service.

 If you have an existing case, there are different ways to file your documents.
 You're encouraged to file by email or by using the court's Submissions Online portal.
 You must keep all the original documents that you file electronically in a safe place.
 The court will ask you for them later.